-Many believe China is where the Japanese Chin is actually from.
+Many believe China was the true birth place of the Japanese Chin.
 The breed traveled to Japan when the Chinese royalty gifted a few to the Emperor.
-It soon embraced the Japanese culture and became popular for its grace and good manners.
+Japanese Chins were soon embraced by Japanese culture and boomed in popular for its grace and good manners.

 Japanese Chins share their sense of hygiene with cats.
 They will clean themselves by licking paws and wiping heads, but also like to climb.
 For most part of the day, they scale furniture or simply run about.
 But when calm, they’re great lap dogs.

 However, in spite of dashing around, they are mindful not to disturb anything.
 The Japanese Chin takes pride in being sensitive towards the family and also heat.
 So, shower them with extra care and attention on a hot day.

 11. Lhasa Apso